MoniPar/reclaimed-treasures/README.md

 #### Email Marketing

-A Newsletter subscription service will be set up on the Ecommerce website.
-This will keep users up to date on Vera's news, special promotions and more while encouraging them to revisit the website.
+A Newsletter subscription service will be set up on the e-commerce website.
+This will keep users up to date on Vera's news, special promotions and more, while encouraging them to revisit the website.

 Pros of posting a Newsletter:

 - Easy and free to set up.
 - Acts as a reminder to previous customers and others interested in Vera's products.
-- Doesn't need to be as consistent as Facebook posts.
+- Does not need to be as regular as Facebook posts.
 - Different approaches can be tested out, allowing for a more refined marketing strategy over time.
-- A way to inform potential and returning customers about seasonal products, discount codes and bring in dates.
+- A way to inform potential and returning customers about seasonal products, discount codes and dates for bringing in recycled materials for upcycling.

 A newsletter sign-up form has been added to the Footer of the website.